-APRIL 30, 1998
+APRIL 29, 1999

-The Annual Meeting of Stockholders of KIMBERLY-CLARK CORPORATION will be held at the Corporation's World Headquarters, 351 Phelps Drive, Irving, Texas, on Thursday, April 30, 1998, at 11:00 a.m. for the following purposes:
+The Annual Meeting of Stockholders of KIMBERLY-CLARK CORPORATION will be held at the Corporation's World Headquarters, 351 Phelps Drive, Irving, Texas, on Thursday, April 29, 1999, at 11:00 a.m. for the following purposes:

-- To elect four directors for a three-year term to expire at the 2001 Annual Meeting of Stockholders; - 2.
-To approve the selection of Deloitte & Touche LLP as independent auditor; and - 3.
+- To elect four directors for a three-year term to expire at the 2002 Annual Meeting of Stockholders; - To approve the selection of Deloitte & Touche LLP as independent auditor; - To act upon a stockholder's proposal regarding classification of the Board of Directors, as set forth in the accompanying Proxy Statement; and - 4.
 To take action upon any other business which properly may come before the meeting or any adjournment thereof.

-Stockholders of record at the close of business on March 3, 1998 are entitled to notice of and to vote at the meeting and any adjournment thereof.
+Stockholders of record at the close of business on March 2, 1999 are entitled to notice of and to vote at the meeting and any adjournment thereof.